syncfusion-content/maui-docs/MAUI/Picker/getting-started.md

 * Bind the Collection to picker

-Picker control allows you to bind collection of data by setting the [ItemsSource] property from [PickerColumn].
+Picker control allows you to bind the collection of data by setting the [ItemsSource] property from [PickerColumn].
 You can bind the collection of data in both XAML or C#.

 {% tabs %}
-{% highlight xaml tabtitle="MainPage.xaml" %}
+{% highlight xaml tabtitle="XAML" hl_lines="6 10 11 12" %}

 <picker:SfPicker x:Name="picker">
     <picker:SfPicker.HeaderView>